bosth/qgis3-slackbuild/README-ktown.md

 psycopg2
 MarkupSafe [PYTHON3=yes]
 python3-Jinja2
-gdal [rebuild to ensure that it has Python 3 support] postgis libspatialindex libspatialite
+gdal [rebuild to ensure that it has Python 3 support; change to --with-poppler=no] postgis libspatialindex libspatialite